Yuvin15/PROG_POE_Part3/README.md

 ### 2. How to open the program ###
 To access the website you will need to type in the given URL and the program will open on the Home Tab(Will be explained later on in the manual).
+You can also open this applicationn by having Visual Studio installed and having the correct certificates and features installed.
+After this you can download the ZIP folder of the assignment and open it in Visual Studio and run the code.

 ### 3. Each component of the system explained ###
 When the program opens you will be on the Home Page.
 The Home Page is where you can navigate throughout the entire program